Roy-lab/drmn_utils/feature_generation_tools/README.md

 This directory contains code for three C++ utilities (aggregateSignalMotifNet, aggregateSignalRegion, and mergeData).
 To run the main example analysis in Example.sh you will need to first compile each of these.
 The first two (aggregateSignalMotifNet, aggregateSignalRegion have a simple make file), and mergeData can be compiled with a simple g++ command given in the readme for this tool.

 Aside from this running the full Example.sh analysis requires a working matlab and python installation.
+With these requirements met, the full example analysis can be implemented with Example.sh on the time scale of a few minutes.

 ### Prepare coverage data from an aligned (ATACseq) library (.bam file).